strickyak/hcrc2022/1-news.md

 These news items may span a few years.
 But they are things I've learned about, or learned a lot more about, in the past year.

+## BUT FIRST

+Update the Conference Wiki!

+I made my user page (user:strick) and made a page for this session (2022:RetroComputing) and linked it into the 2022 "Preliminary" Agenda
+(it's time to rename that).
+I will be linking our presentations.

+NOW YOU DO THE SAME!
+It was announced that everything will be based on the wiki, so we have to keep it up!

+As an attendee with an interest in or passion for Retro Computing, you're entitled to link yourself from the bottom of our page, and even link things you want to share.

+BE LIKE TED: Make those "backwards links" as well, for every "forward link" you add!

 ## Obit: Mr. Chen-Hanson (CH) Ting 1939-2022